resource-watch/slate/source/includes/api/_dataset.md

-type           | Filter returned datasets by dataset type.                                    | `raster` or `tabular` app            | Applications associated to this dataset - example values: `["data4sdgs","gfw","rw","aqueduct","prep","forest-atlas","gfw-climate","aqueduct-water-risk","test","gfw-pro","globalforestwatch", "ghg-gdp"]` | One or more applications, separated by `@` (check the example) connectorType  | Filter returned datasets by the type of connector used.                      | `rest` or `document` provider       | Dataset provider this include inner connectors and 3rd party ones            | [A valid dataset provider](##supported-dataset-sources) userId         | Filter results by the owner of the dataset.                                  | valid id user.role      | Filter results by the role of the owner of the dataset.
+type           | Filter returned datasets by dataset type.                                    | `raster` or `tabular` app            | Applications associated to this dataset - example values: `["data4sdgs","gfw","rw","aqueduct","prep","forest-atlas","gfw-climate","aqueduct-water-risk","test","gfw-pro","globalforestwatch", "ghg-gdp"]` | One or more applications, separated by `@` (check the example) connectorType  | Filter returned datasets by the type of connector used.                      | `rest` or `document` provider       | Dataset provider this include inner connectors and 3rd party ones            | [Check the available providers when creating a dataset](index-rw.html#creating-a-dataset) userId         | Filter results by the owner of the dataset.                                  | valid id user.role      | Filter results by the role of the owner of the dataset.
 If the requesting user does not have the ADMIN role, this filter is ignored. | `ADMIN`, `MANAGER` or `USER` status         | Filter results by the current status of the dataset.                         | `pending`, `saved` or `failed`